DenLilleMand/gildedrose/README.md

 * Go into the console output like last time, and see that maven now actually runs your tests.

 ### 3. Scheduling the build

 As a team, you do not want to go in and manually build the project every time you have some new code commited. _it needs to be automated, right!?!_

 * Go into `Configuration` again and select the `Poll SCM` checkbox
 * Type in `* * * * */1` to tell Jenkins to check for new commits every minute.
 * Make a new commit, uncommenting the test in src/test/java/net/praqma/codeacademy/gildedrose/GildedRoseTest.java
-* Push that change to github, and monitor as Jenkins starts a build automatically.
+* Push that change to GitHub, and monitor as Jenkins starts a build automatically.
 * Note that the build fails (because the test is failing) _this is OK_.

 ### 4. Generating an artifact